Open-Cascade-SAS/OCCT/dox/dev_guides/git_guide/git_guide.md

   where <i><path></i> is the path to the new folder which will be created for the repository.

-  * In TortoiseGit: right-click in the Explorer window, then choose "Git Clone":
+  * In TortoiseGit: create a new folder, open it and right-click in the Explorer window, then choose **Git Clone** in the context menu:

 @image html OCCT_GitGuide_V2_image009.png
 @image latex OCCT_GitGuide_V2_image009.png

-  If you have chosen Putty as SSH client during TortoiseGit installation, check the “Load Putty Key” option and specify the location of the private key file saved by PuttyGen (see 3.2.1).
+  If you have chosen Putty as SSH client during TortoiseGit installation, check the **Load Putty Key** option and specify the location of the private key file saved by PuttyGen (see 3.2.1).
 This shall be done for the first time only.

-  Note that on the first connection to the repository server you may be requested to enter a password for your private SSH key; further you can get a message that the authenticity of the host cannot be established and will be asked if you want to continue connecting or not:
+  Note that on the first connection to the repository server you may be requested to enter a password for your private SSH key; further you can get a message that the authenticity of the host cannot be established and will be asked if you want to continue connecting or not.
+Choose **Yes** to continue.
+The host’s key will be stored in <i>$HOME/.ssh/known_hosts</i> file.

-@image html OCCT_GitGuide_V2_image010.png
-@image latex OCCT_GitGuide_V2_image010.png

-  Choose “Yes” to continue.
-Then the host’s key will be stored in $HOME/.ssh/known_hosts file.

 @subsection occt_gitguide_4_3 Branch creation